 General Micro Systems has been profitable since its inception because we have seamlessly increased business at a steady growth rate.
 We are an “S” corporation that is privately held in California and Florida and in 35 years, GMS has neither seen an annual net loss, nor have we had any short or long term debt.

-Once strictly focused on board level products, GMS made a natural progression into system level production (i.e. our Blue, Green, and Orange Series).
+Once strictly focused on board level products, GMS made a natural progression into system level production (i.e. our mobile, workstation, micro-sever and server class).
 Now as a new market emerges in the form of smart displays, our innovative RuggedView™ product line has materialized through our newly formed branch called the Applied Technology Group (ATG).
 General Micro Systems has also evolved our system level products into a full array of rugged switches and routers, as well as rugged servers, and we are becoming a premiere market provider for these applications.
 Because our core processor technology persistently finds itself in new, emerging market segments, GMS has consistently been positioned for growth.
 The reason for this is because, as opposed to other companies that repackage commercial PC’s into rugged “boxes,” we create our systems to be rugged from the ground up and from the inside out, offering complete reliability even in the harshest environments.

 Another reason why General Micro Systems' computing engines are in high demand is because defense contractors and private businesses do not want to take a chance developing the processor technology themselves, hence, they employ a reliable, well established company like GMS to provide systems with proven longevity and dependability.
 Part of what makes us stand apart from other computer manufacturers, though, is our unique relationship with Intel®, which grants us early access to Intel® technology before it’s available to the general market.
 Thus, we are able to develop products long before they’re released, providing our customers with extended life support on the latest technology.
 Between our Intel® insight and our organized infrastructure, we are able to offer aggressive pricing, even in comparison to newly developing offshore markets.